arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 ps -C arangod -fww
 ```

-The output of the command above does not only show the PID's of all _arangod_
+The output of the command above does not only show the process ids of all _arangod_
-processes but also the used commands, which can be useful for the following
+processes but also the used commands, which is useful for the following
-restart of all _arangod_ processes.
+restarts of all _arangod_ processes.

-The output below is from a test machine where three _Agents_, and two _Single-Servers_
+The output below is from a test machine where three _Agents_ and two _Single-Servers_
-are running locally.
-In a more production-like scenario, you will find only one instance of each one running:
+were running locally.
+In a more production-like scenario, you will find only one instance of each
+type running per machine:

 ```
 ps -C arangod -fww